 Follow a cast of fictional characters into a joke-making lab, where you'll learn to create your own jokes.
-Each chapter explores the ins and outs of humor and explains how to use techniques such as surprise, exaggeration, contrast, comparison, and more to create funny jokes, puns and one-liners.
+Each chapter explores the ins and outs of humor and explains how to use techniques such as surprise, exaggeration, contrast, comparison, and more to punch up an ordinary sentence into something funnier!

 The Joke Machine

 Theresa Julian writes humorous children’s fiction, nonfiction, screenplays and teleplays.
 She loves words and her favorite thing to do is put them together in ways that make people laugh.
 When she's not writing, Theresa likes to run, eat chocolate, and lip sync to her favorite songs even though she never knows the lyrics.
 Theresa always wished she had a superpower, but makes a really mean eggplant parmigiana so…

 In addition to The Joke Machine, Theresa has sold dozens of humorous stories to Amazon Rapids which are consistently listed on the Popular and Funny rows on the Amazon app.
 Theresa is also the author of a humorous tween TV pilot and two screenplays that have all won or placed in multiple national writing competitions.